RamisUrban/RamisUrban.github.io/01EastLondon.md

 *Acknowledgements: The data for this research have been provided by the Consumer Data Research Centre, an ESRC Data Investment, under project ID CDRC 1441, ES/L011840/1; ES/L011891/1*
+*This research is based on my MPhil dissertation conducted under the supervision of Dr Sabina Maslova.
+I would also like to thank the valuable input from Professor Keren Horn, Professor Helen Bao, Dr Li Wan and Dr Davide Luca to this research.*